North Dakota Rental Agreement

 North Dakota Landlord Tenant Laws

-• Warranty of Habitability – North Dakota landlords can only rent out property that’s habitable, which means providing certain features essential to basic health and safety like heating, plumbing, and electricity.
-Tenants may request repairs to these features within a “reasonable” amount of time after proper notice to the landlord.
+• Warranty of Habitability – North Dakota landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time after proper notice.
 Failure to repair lets a tenant terminate the lease, sue the landlord, or repair and deduct from the rent.
-Rent withholding usually is forbidden.
+Tenants usually can’t withhold rent.

 • Evictions – North Dakota landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 Evictions in North Dakota are quite fast by national standards, usually only taking a few days.

-• Security Deposits – North Dakota landlords can’t charge most tenants more than 1 month’s rent as a security deposit.
-Two months’ rent is allowed for convicted felons and those with previous leasing infractions.
-Pet deposits may not exceed $2,500 or 2 month’s rent (whichever is greater).
-Landlords must return any deposit funds not withheld within 30 days of lease termination.
+• Security Deposits – North Dakota limits most security deposits to one month’s rent.
+Two months’ rent is allowed for convicted felons and tenants with previous leasing infractions.
+Pet deposits have a limit of $2,500 or 2 month’s rent (whichever is greater).
+When a lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days.

-• Lease Termination – North Dakota allows tenants to break a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – North Dakota allows tenants to end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – North Dakota does not place a maximum cap on the amount of a rent increase.
-Any increases must receive at least 30 days of advance notice to the tenant.
-Landlords generally have no restrictions as to the amount of a late fee or other administrative charge.
-Returned check fees are capped at a maximum of $40.
+• Rent Increases and Fees – North Dakota does not limit rent increases except requiring 30 days of advance notice to the tenant.
+Landlords can in general set any late fee or other administrative charge by lease agreement.
+Returned check fees have a $40 limit.

-• Landlord Entry – North Dakota landlords can enter rental property for purposes reasonably related to the tenancy, like repairs and inspections.
-State law requires landlords to provide “reasonable” advance notice before entering (usually a minimum of 24 hours), unless it’s an emergency.
+• Landlord Entry – North Dakota landlords can enter rental property for reasonable business purposes, like repairs and inspections.
+Except in emergencies, a landlord must provide “reasonable” advance notice (usually at least 24 hours).

-• Settling Legal Disputes – North Dakota allows landlord-tenant disputes in its small claims court, as long as the value in controversy is under $15,000.
-The state’s small claims courts do not have the power to handle eviction cases.
-Most landlord-tenant cases have a statute of limitations of six years in North Dakota.
+• Settling Legal Disputes – North Dakota lets small claims courts hear landlord-tenant disputes, as long as the value in controversy is under $15,000.
+Small claims can’t hear eviction cases.
+Most landlord-tenant issues fall under a six-year statute of limitations.

 To learn more about landlord tenant laws in North Dakota, click here.